Flat engine

 A flat engine is a piston engine where the cylinders are located on either side of a central crankshaft.
 Flat engines are also known as horizontally opposed engines, however this is distinct from the less common opposed-piston engine design, whereby each cylinder has two pistons sharing a central combustion chamber.

 The most common configuration of flat engines is the boxer engine configuration, in which the pistons of each opposed pair of cylinders move inwards and outwards at the same time.
-The other configuration is effectively a V engine with a 180-degree angle between the cylinder banks; in this configuration each pair of cylinders shares a single crankpin, so that as one piston moves inward, the other moves outward.
+The other configuration is effectively a V engine with a 180-degree angle between the cylinder banks: in this configuration each pair of cylinders shares a single crankpin, so that as one piston moves inward, the other moves outward.

-The first flat engine was built in 1897 by Karl Benz.
+The first flat engine (Benz Contramotor) was built in 1897 by Karl Benz.
 Flat engines have been used in aviation, motorcycle and automobile applications.
-They are now less common in cars than straight engines (for engines with less than six cylinders) and V engines (for engines with six or more cylinders).
+They are now less common in cars than straight engines (for engines with fewer than six cylinders) and V engines (for engines with six or more cylinders).
 Flat engines are more common in aircraft, where straight engines are a rarity and V engines have almost vanished except in historical aircraft.
 They have even replaced radial engines in many smaller installations.

 Design

-The advantages of flat engines are a short length, low centre of mass and suitability for air cooling.
+The advantages of flat engines are a short length, low centre of mass and suitability for air cooling (due to the well-exposed, large-surface-area cylinders and cylinder heads, and their short length).

-Compared with the more common straight engines, flat engines have better primary balance (resulting in less vibration); however the disadvantages are increased width and the need to have two cylinder heads.
-Compared with V engines— the most common layout for engines with six cylinders or more— flat engines have a lower centre of mass (and a better primary balance than V6 engines), however they usually have a larger width.
+Compared with the more common straight engines, flat engines have better primary balance (resulting in less vibration); however, the disadvantages are increased width and the need to have two cylinder heads.
+Compared with V engines – the most common layout for engines with six cylinders or more – flat engines again have a lower centre of mass, and, for six-cylinders, better primary balance; the disadvantage is again their being wider.

 The most common usages of flat engines are: